AERO-568-Flight-Computer/FlightComputer/DataAggregator/README.md

 Use control C to stop the aggregator properly.
 If it is not exited cleanly, the ports might be in use for a little bit until the OS realizes they are not in use.

+# Functions of the dataAggregator and dataProcessor

+1. Setup Partitions
+2. Data Decode
+3. Listener T
+4.

 # TODO: